210119-java-enterprise/SupremeSQL/README.md

 # SupremeSQL_p1
-SupremeSQL is a very basic custom ORM Framework for easy interaction with the Database.
-This ORM currently only works with Postgres.
+SupremeSQL is a basic custom ORM Framework for easy interaction with the Database.
+This ORM connects to the Postgres database with HikariCP as my connection pooling framework.
+Loggers could be setup to provide informational log messages.
+SupremeSQL offers a Session-based caching to minimize calls to the database.
+The SQL methods that Session is able to call are select all, select from specified columns, insert into, update , and delete.

 # Setting Up the ORM
 ### Annotation